tryscer/flock/flock-music.md

 ​	"Aw, Puppy..." says Cindy.
 ​	"Don't call me that.
 Stop hugging me."
 ​	But she's hugging Cindy back.
+​	Golden rays of sun stream through the arched windows above us, illuminating Cindy's golden hair.

-"Now, let's get serious," says Barry.
+​	"Now, let's get serious," says Barry.
 "We've got a show to catch."
 ​	"That's right!"
 I say.
 Finally, the day is back on track.
 I hold the matchbook in my hand should one of my fellow detectives wish to inspect it.
 ​	Tim says, "We know when it is, we need to find out where it is."
 ​	Cindy says, "Barry, why don't you ask your friend Mr. Evans."